ragestack/blockchain-parser/README.md

 Make sure you change the paths for **blkXXXXX.dat** files and results to yours.

-This code written for educational purposes, so there is no goals to the fast parsing time.
-But this code can make you better understand what is blockchain.

 **If this was helpfull for you, don't hesistate to make a donations!!!**

 <noscript><a href="https://liberapay.com/ragestack/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a></noscript>